AlinaHameed/CPSC-210-Personal-Project/README.md

 - Visiting the Garden

 <p>
-After sending a plant to a garden the user will also be prompted if they would like to visit the garden, when at the visiting the garden the user can see how many of each type of plant has been sent to the garden.
+After sending a plant to a garden the user will be able to see it in the garden along with the genus of plant and the total number of plants they sent.
 </p>

 ## Who will use it?